 There are no Master’s or PhD programs awarded specifically in Intercultural Dialogue, at least none that have surfaced in searches thus far (if you know of one, please send an email and it will be added to the list).
 However, there are graduate programs for the study of Dialogue more generally, and some for Intercultural Communication or Cross-Cultural Communication; there are others for various combinations of Conflict / Peace Studies, or Interfaith / Interreligious Studies, or Border / Transborder Studies, and any of these topics should permit a focus on intercultural dialogue by an interested student.
 (If one of the programs listed here is not, in fact, friendly to the topic, please send an email and it will be removed from the list).
 More general degrees offer a sequence of courses which might be appropriate (as when the University of Oklahoma lists Intercultural/International Communication as a potential area of study within either the MA or PhD in Communication or the University of New Mexico uses Intercultural Communication as one of three possible concentrations in the PHD in Communication).
-Some even offer certificates (Kansas State University offers one in Dialogue, Deliberation and Public Engagement which can be used to fulfill course requirements in the Communication MA; University of St. Michael’s College at the University of Toronto in Canada has a stand-alone Diploma in Interfaith Dialogue).
+Some even offer certificates (the MA in Ethics at the Munich School of Philosophy has a certificate in Ethics of Intercultural Dialogue; Kansas State University offers one in Dialogue, Deliberation and Public Engagement which can be used to fulfill course requirements in the Communication MA; University of St. Michael’s College at the University of Toronto in Canada has a stand-alone Diploma in Interfaith Dialogue).